SRGSSR/pillarbox-apple/Sources/Player/Player.docc/AirPlay.md

 ## Overview

-> Important: AirPlay can only be enabled in iOS apps.
+> Important: AirPlay integration is only meaningful for iOS apps.

 ``Player`` natively supports [AirPlay](https://developer.apple.com/airplay/) to compatible receivers.
 Enabling AirPlay in your app requires some general setup as well as activation on a player basis.